 I took a job heading a school uniform division at TESCO, the UK’s largest corporation (akin to Wal-Mart in the US).
 It was an incredible career opportunity for a tailor without a university degree.
 I was proud of my business’ growth and the direction of my career but realised that I had strayed from the ethic of local, high-quality, sustainable commerce.
 Instead, we were making clothing in dangerous working conditions in Asia, polluting the earth and putting mom-and-pop uniform stores in England out of business.

-After relocating over here, I took the transatlantic move as an opportunity to reground myself in what I care about.
-I’m now back at school and hope to help build sustainable communities centered around local, quality jobs in the future.
-With this transition in mind, on English Lass in LA, you can now find conscious fashion decisions and one girls experience acclimatising and exploring a new country.
+After relocating to LA, I took the transatlantic move as an opportunity to reground myself in what I care about.
+On English Lass in LA, you can now find my ever-evolving guide to living more sustainably whilst exploring a new country.

 Please note that all views expressed on English Lass in LA are my own.
 I give my honest opinion when reviewing anything, whether it’s positive or negative.
 I only accept collaborations from brands and products I would use myself and the content of every post is written by myself unless I’m using a direct quote.

 English Lass in LA accepts sponsored posts and this will be advised within the post.
 English Lass in LA also contains a few affiliate links.
 This means that by clicking on, or purchasing through the link may help me earn a small commission which helps keep the blog “lights” on.

 Occasionally I may use stock photos created by someone else and I will always credit these sources.
 Please do not host English Lass in LA’s articles or photos on your site without permission.